Hariss Harun

-Hariss bin Harun (born 19 November 1990) is a Singaporean professional footballer who plays predominantly as a defensive-midfielder or a centre-back and captains both Singapore Premier League club Lion City Sailors and the Singapore national team.
+Hariss bin Harun (born 19 November 1990) is a Singaporean professional footballer who plays as a defensive-midfielder or a centre-back and captains both the Singapore Premier League club Lion City Sailors and the Singapore national team.
 He is Singapore's youngest debutant, making his first international appearance at the age of 16 and 217 days.

-Hariss is known for being a versatile player with combative and play-making abilities.
-Predominantly a defensive-midfielder, Hariss has played as a centre-back, right-back or rarely as an attacking-midfielder.
-He is recognised for his leadership skills and is the former captain of LionsXII and Johor Darul Ta'zim respectively.

 Hariss is also the current vice-president of Football Association of Singapore.